bring/developer-site/_posts/2020-12-23-your-frontend-your-config.md

 As stated, this isn’t a tutorial, but we will leave you with some directions if you have ejected and feel overwhelmed.

 Depending on what you’re comfortable with, you can copy your application without any config into a new folder and set it up from scratch.
 That’s probably the easiest way.
-If it’s the first time, you can do [our tutorial](../sane-react-config-with-webpack) first and then try with your own project.
+If it’s the first time, you can try [our tutorial](../sane-react-config-with-webpack) first before repeating the steps with your own project.

 Or you can take the scenic route and start removing things.

-Start by removing all the dependencies you don’t use.
-It usually involves looking up a lot of dependencies, but that can be useful knowledge to have anyway.
+Get rid of all the dependencies you don’t use.
+It usually involves looking up a lot of dependencies, figuring out what they’re for, but that can be useful knowledge to have anyway.
 Running `npx npm-check` will list all dependencies and their status.
-If something shows up as not in use, it’s worth looking into if it can be removed – it’s not bulletproof, but gives an indication.
+If something shows up as not in use, it’s worth looking into if it can be removed.
+It’s not bulletproof but gives an indication.
 Additionally, you can search your code for any reference, if you are uncertain.

-You will probably find references to most of the dependencies in the massive config.
-And if you try building after removing dependencies, it will fail because of this.
+If you try building after you have removed dependencies, it will probably fail because most of them are still referenced in the config.
 This too has to be cleaned up but, again, starting from scratch is probably easier.

 You should also delete the scripts folder and add scripts for building and running to the package.json instead.

 ![](/img/webpacking/cra-cleanup.png)

-Every project is different, but you should hopefully end up with something a lot smaller after the cleanup.
+Every project is different, but you will end up with a lot smaller total after the cleanup.